-Once a lease is signed and you move into your apartment, you should do a walk through inspection of the apartment within five (5) days of occupancy.
+Once a lease is signed and you move into your apartment, you should do a walk-through inspection of the apartment within five (5) days of occupancy.
 This can be done with or without the landlord or their agent.
 A move-in report/assessment will be made available itemizing damages to the dwelling unit existing at the time of occupancy.
 This record shall be deemed correct unless you object to it, in writing, within five (5) days after receiving it.
 Once you have completed your move-in report/assessment, and within five (5) days of occupancy, submit your completed report to the managing agent.
 Save a copy of your move-in report/assessment for your records.
-If you did not conduct your walk though inspection with the managing agent/landlord and disagree with something written on the report pertaining to the condition of the apartment when you gained occupancy, ask them to do the walk through again, this time together, so you can both arrive at a mutual agreement on the original condition of the apartment.
+If you did not conduct your walk-through inspection with the managing agent/landlord and disagree with something written on the report pertaining to the condition of the apartment when you gained occupancy, ask them to do the walkthrough again, this time together, so you can both arrive at a mutual agreement on the original condition of the apartment.

 5. Enjoying your apartment!

 Each tenant who moves into an apartment is required to agree to the provisions of the lease and the rules and regulations, which are made part of the lease.
 Among these lease provisions, the tenant agrees to respect the quiet enjoyment of others.
 If you find that your neighbors are noisy, the first complaint should be to them, unless that is a threatening proposition.
 If you do not feel that it would be appropriate to confront them yourself and, for instance, it is 3:00 AM and the noise from their apartment is keeping you up, call the police.
 You can report the issue anonymously and they will handle the situation for you.
 Then contact management, in writing, and report the situation.